fbcorrea/hvrlocator/README.md

 ## License

-This project is licensed under the terms of the Creative Commons Legal Code CC0 1.0 Universal.
+This project is licensed under the terms of MIT License.